What is mycology?

 Mycology is the study of fungi.

 Dermatophyte fungi are the ringworm fungi (tinea).
 They depend on their host, which may be an animal ("zoophilic") or a human ("anthropophilic") and need to spread from one host to another to survive.
 Dermatophytes may also prefer to live in the soil ("geophilic").

-There are three genera of dermatophytes, recognised by the nature of their macroconidae (asexual spores).
+There are nine genera of dermatophytes, recognised by the nature of their macroconidae (asexual spores).
 The common dermatophytes infecting humans are:

 - Trichophyton (abbreviated as "T")